 And finally, the argument is short-sighted and too locked in the present day; it is in many regards a reaction to the discomfort felt on Waitangi Day rather than an embracing of this day.
 And that's disrespectful from both angles.

 Waitangi Day is currently one of tension.
 But as I wrote in February, that's arguably something of which we can be proud.
 Whether you agree with that or not, it's certainly a temporary state of affairs.
 Waitangi Day has been of a very different flavour in the past and it's sure to evolve still further.

 Let's not make a generational knee-jerk reaction.
 Waitangi Day remains fit for purpose; it is a beginning, it commemorates a partnership and a document at the heart of our constitution, and it is all about nationhood and nothing else.

 I have no doubt we need to have a better understanding of our history and our bi-cultural partnership.
 We have these sorts of unhelpful comments and then the inaccurate nonsense being spouted by John Ansell on Close Up last night (Basic Error #1: Pre-European Maori were not killing and eating each other to the point where they were at risk of dying out, for crying out loud).
 But let's work on the relationship, not pretend we can walk away from it.
-Neither Maori nor Pakeha can divorce these islands and the nation we've crafted here.
+Neither Maori nor Pakeha can divorce themselves from these islands and the nation we've crafted here.

 So let's leave ANZAC Day to be ANZAC Day, let's leave ourselves this time to honour our fallen, let's be true to our history and let's put aside another time to celebrate this brave country that we're so blessed to call home.